Questions and Answers

 Q-- What is your favorite toy soldier set or pose?

 A-- It's always my next one-- I'm always looking to the next pose or set on my list.
 I like to think that my favorite one hasn't been made yet because I'm always searching for ways to improve our work.
-Right now I'm focusing on a completely new range which folks have long asked for as well as additions to our Barbarian range.

-That said, I really think the Roman War Galley was off the charts terrific, amazing and far surpassing anything which we or anyone else has done in terms of sheer scale, size and difficulty of production.
+I really think the Roman War Galley was off the charts terrific, amazing and far surpassing anything which we or anyone else has done in terms of sheer scale, size and difficulty of production.
 I also really like our upcoming siege tower and castle....and yet another limited edition Viking Ship which I am thinkingwill be my favorite !

 Q-- What Regiment are your Civil War Zoauves?
 Will you be doing other Zouaves?